We need to talk about your website's conversion rates.

 4. See which companies visit your signup page but don’t convert.

-Why?
-Perhaps they changed their mind at the last minute, maybe there was a technical glitch on their side.
-The signup page is one of your most important pages and is the surest sign of a high-quality lead.
-How?
-Use the filter Page URL or Page Title >is to track your signup page.
-Exclude the page that is loaded when the sign up is completed with the filter Page URL >is not.
-Alternatively you could use a filter like Tags to exclude existing customers from this feed.
+Here's how: Use the filter Page URL or Page Title >is to track your signup page.
+Exclude the page that shows when a download is complete with the filter Page URL >is not.
+Alternatively, you could use a filter like Tags to exclude existing customers from this feed.

 5. Track which companies download a PDF and those that don’t.